MBalszun/mart-common/README.md

    - `DynLimArray.h` (Name subject to change in the near future).
 A stack allocated array with compiletime capacity but a size that is determined at runtime during construction.
 Ideally suited to return e.g. a short array of numbers from a function
    - `Optional.h`: A class similar to std::optional
    - `out_param.h`: Class to make outparameter explicit at call site
-   - `network`: Folder containing slim abstraction layer above (win/unix) sockets for compatibility across windows and linux udp and tcp sockets
+   - `network`: Folder containing slim abstraction layer above (win/unix) sockets for compatibility across windows and linux udp and tcp sockets (superseeded by netlib)

 - `logging`: Subfolder for classes related to logging.
-If you jsut want to use martlog, simply include MartLog.h from the main include directoy
+If you just want to use martlog, simply include MartLog.h from the main include directoy

+- `mt`: Datastructures related to multithreading (e.g. a tripplebuffer or queues)

 # Contributing